VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 **Parameter description**:
 There are 4 required sections in config file:

-`scheduler` - defines how often to run and make inferences, as well as what timerange to use to train the model.
+[`scheduler`](/anomaly-detection/components/scheduler.html) - defines how often to run and make inferences, as well as what timerange to use to train the model.

-`model` - specific model parameters and configurations,
+[`model`](/anomaly-detection/components/models.html) - specific model parameters and configurations,

-`reader` - how to read data and where it is located
+[`reader`](/anomaly-detection/components/reader.html) - how to read data and where it is located

-`writer` - where and how to write the generated output.
+[`writer`](/anomaly-detection/components/writer.html) - where and how to write generated output.

+[`monitoring`](/anomaly-detection/components/monitoring.html) (optional) - how to expose healthckeck metrics of `vmanomaly`.

 Let's look into parameters in each section: